sjtuyuxuan/XuelangIn_AIDiagnosis-of-Motor-/README.md

     Frequency domain characteristics: sfft transform, using CNN to extract spectrogram features Timing characteristics: autocorrelation, binned entropy
     Tree model construction features: Use the values of the leaf nodes output by the tree model as features

+## Model
+    ResNet50
+    Idea: structure data volume overfitting
+    Do short-time Fourier transform to extract stft features Splicing feature channels and inputting the resnet network structure model

+    lightgbm model
+    Idea: Further tuning
+    No adjustment of parameters
+    5-fold cross-validation output (fast and stable)

+    Model advantages
+    Model advantages and program potential:
+         1 Feature-rich, including time domain and frequency domain features 2 The model runs fast, and 5 minutes from the feature extraction to the model run is enough 3 The results are stable, there is not much difference between the preliminary and live competition scores, the model has strong generalization performance and strong practicability
+         4 The model is simple and does not need to adjust parameters

+ ## Additional promising
+      1 Try more different data enhancement methods to increase the amount of data

+      2 To further improve the CNN model, in addition to using the cosine annealing method to train the model, you can try to use Zhejiang University's AdaBound optimization method in 2019

+      3 Further try to use the most recent octave convolution to speed up the calculation

+      4 Tuning the tree model for better results

+      5 try more methods

+ ## Final result
+ Recall rate 100%
+ Accuracy 89.11%